 The Function of The Main Sheave Shaft Bearings

 The main sheave shaft bearings go by a variety of names in our industry.
 Often times we can tell from which region an inquiry is coming from based solely on what you call them.
-Some say carrier bearings, torque tube bearings, main bearings, spider bearings, or main sheave shaft bearings among many others.
+Some examples of what we've heard them called are carrier bearings, torque tube bearings, main bearings, spider bearings, or main sheave shaft bearings among many others.

 Broadly speaking, the main bearing set is in place to carry and function as the support of the overall load of the elevator system on the main sheave shaft.
 It must do so while also eliminating friction which reduces the efficiency of the motor and gear set.
 It also allows for the precise alignment of the bronze gear and worm gear.
 It must do all these things for forces applied both radially and axially.